-Diversity Week at Yale-NUS College is an annual tradition that celebrates the rich diversity of the College’s residential community.
-Each year, the Dean of Students (DOS) office, alongside students and student groups, come together to catalyse conversations on building diversity and inclusion, and embrace the multiplicity of cultures and ideologies on campus.
+Diversity Week at Yale-NUS College is an annual tradition that celebrates the rich diversity of the College’s residential community and beyond.
+Each year, the Dean of Students (DOS) office, alongside students and student groups, come together to catalyse conversations on building diversity and inclusion, and embrace the multiplicity of different cultures and ideologies.
 This year, the fourth edition of Diversity Week was held from 25 to 29 January 2021.

 “Initially, I believed it would be a scaled down version this year due to COVID-19 safety guidelines.
 However, the Yale-NUS community impressed me with their dedication and passion—we actually have more events this year than last!
 The biggest change is the use of Zoom for many of our sessions; yet, this has conversely allowed us to engage more broadly across our community,” Associate Dean of Students Dr Cory Owen shared.

 Diversity Week featured a plethora of different programmes, such as art and photo exhibitions, film screenings, performances, workshops and discussions with invited guests.
 For example, Yale-NUS multilingual magazine Tònes rolled out a photo exhibition, ‘Is Memory Material’, that explored the intersection of memory and language.
 It showcased a curation of photographs sourced from the Yale-NUS community, alongside captions displayed in peoples’ native languages and their English translations.

 A display at the Tònes’ photo exhibition, ‘Is Memory Material’.
 Image provided by Lim Tian Jiao.

 Many of this year’s line-up helped to introduce and familiarise our students with different groups in society they might otherwise have less exposure to.
 Through such activities and conversations, students learnt life skills and mindsets such as empathy and the acceptance of others, which can be applied both within and beyond college life.